(Two day delivery in the US, but quantities are limited so be sure to order now!)

 ItalianConnections – Connecting You with Italian Artisans & their Work

-Given the prodigious amounts of ice-cream eaten and because it was a day off from school, my Italian-American grandmother recounted that she and the other children in the neighborhood in Chicago (as well as most adults) simply referred to Independence Day as Forza Gelato, which roughly means “Go, Team Ice-cream!” or “Hurray, ice-cream!”
+Given the prodigious amounts of ice-cream eaten and because it was a day off from school, my Italian-American grandmother recounted that she and the other children in the neighborhood in Chicago (as well as most adults) simply referred to Independence Day as Forza Gelato, which roughly means “Go, ice cream!” or “Hurray, ice cream!”

-Hmm… quite a stretch.
-Then again, say “Fourth of July” quickly 5 times in a row in English but with a strong Italian accent and you’ll notice that the “translation” is quite close, at least phonetically.
+Well, say “Fourth of July” quickly five times in a row in English but with a strong Italian accent.
+You’ll notice that phonetically at least, the “translation” is quite close.